atomix/atomix.github.io/atomix/docs/groups.md

 });
 ```

-The `term()` is guaranteed to be unique for each `leader()` and is guaranteed to be monotonically increasing.
+The `term()` is guaranteed to be unique for each [`leader()`][Term.leader] and is guaranteed to be monotonically increasing.
 Each instance of a group is guaranteed to see the same leader for the same term, and no two leaders can ever exist in the same term.
 In that sense, the terminology and constraints of leader election in Atomix borrow heavily from the Raft consensus algorithm that underlies it.

 ## Messaging